 - FAQs About Computer Telephony Integration

-Computer Telephony Integration (CTI) is the software that links your business phone service and other business applications with the goal of improving phone call efficiency and simplifying call management.
+Computer telephony integration, also known as CTI, is the software that links your call center’s phone system and other business applications with the goal of improving phone call efficiency and simplifying call management.

 It’s most often used by contact centers, customer service departments, or any business that doesn’t have enough available agents to manage their daily call volume.

-Note that it doesn’t require a to have a landline phone to implement.
+Note that CTI doesn’t require a to have a landline phone to implement.